www.johngill.net

 G10.

 Late Victorians.
-Prusik's Gymnastik fur Bergsteiger.
+Gymnastik fur Bergsteiger.

 G11.

-Demise of Gymnastic Climbing Events.
 The Rope Climb

 G12.